ishaansehgal99/llm-on-k8s/README.md

 ```

 ## Llama-2-chat Interaction
-**Note:** Apart from the distinct chat interaction endpoint described below, all other endpoints (Server Health Check, Model Health Check, and Configure Generator) for Llama-2-chat are identical to those in Llama-2.
+**Note:** Apart from the distinct chat interaction endpoint described below, all other endpoints (Server Health Check, Model Health Check, and Shutdown) for Llama-2-chat are identical to those in Llama-2.

 Chat Interaction <br>
 Endpoint: ```/chat``` <br>